LHNCBC/lforms-loader/README.md

 Exported functions:

-* loadLForms(version, styleCallback, lhcFormsSource):  This adds tags to the current page to load LHC-Forms, and returns a promose that resolves when the files have been loaded (or fail to load, in which case the promise will be rejected).
+* loadLForms(version, styleCallback, lhcFormsSource):  This adds tags to the current page to load LHC-Forms, and returns a promise that resolves when the files have been loaded (or fail to load, in which case the promise will be rejected).
   * version: the version to be loaded (e.g., '33.4.1').